 CAUT Policy Statement

-The Canadian Association of University Teachers is committed to securing equity for members of marginalized groups disproportionately excluded from full participation in the academy.
-Such groups include but are not limited to Aboriginal peoples, persons with disabilities, persons who identify as lesbian, gay, bisexual, transgender, queer, or 2-spirited, racialized minorities, and women.
+The Canadian Association of University Teachers (CAUT) is committed to securing equity for members of marginalized groups disproportionately excluded from full participation in the academy.
+Such groups include but are not limited to women, Aboriginal peoples, persons with disabilities, persons who identify as lesbian, gay, bisexual, trans, queer, or 2-spirited, and racialized persons.
 The commitment to equity begins with the acknowledgement of inequity and demands proactive redress for the effects of systemic discrimination1.

-Systemic discrimination results from normative practices.
-In the college and university environment, systemic discrimination has manifested itself in barriers to access, employment, governance, inclusion, respect, and acceptance.
+In the post-secondary education environment, systemic discrimination has manifested itself in barriers to access, employment, governance, inclusion, respect, and acceptance.
 The result has been that particular forms of knowledge production, dissemination and pedagogy have been privileged over others, a practice that has limited the scope of academic freedom and scholarship.

 When assessing scholarship for career decisions, recognition must be given to different and diverse experiences of marginalized groups.
 Diverse substantive contributions to knowledge must be welcomed in the university or college.
 Diversity demands representation of difference in terms of vision, values, cultural mores, lived experience, methodologies, and epistemologies in critical analysis.